.500 S&W Magnum: Sporting applications

 The .500 S&W Magnum is available in firearms more convenient to carry than a full-sized rifle.
 This lends to its use as a defensive carry firearm in areas where dangerous predatory species may be encountered.
 The .500 S&W Magnum cartridge has found use in survival guns such as the NEF Handi Rifle and the S&W Survival Kit.
 Smith & Wesson manufactured a 2.75 in version of the Model 500 revolver (model 500ES, whose production ended in December 2009), which was included in the S&W Survival Kit.
 This shorter-barreled revolver is handier, weighing 56 oz, and has no compensator, which comes standard with the more common S&W 500 revolvers, such as the 8.375 in model.

 Firearms and ammunition

 Currently there are several .50 caliber handguns which are capable of firing the .500 S&W Magnum.
 These types of revolvers normally have five rounds to allow for thicker cylinder walls to accommodate the pressure generated by the large and powerful cartridge.
 Big Horn Armory's Model 89 carbine and rifle are currently the only repeating long guns chambered in this cartridge.
 The single shot Thompson-Center Encore, NEF Handi Rifle, and Towner pump rifle are also chambered for this round.
 Magnum Research manufacturers the single action Big Frame Revolver for the .500 S&W Magnum with barrel lengths up to 10 in.
 Due to the longer cylinders and tighter tolerances typical of these handguns, many shooters have observed higher velocities with the BFR than from the S&W Model 500 while employing the same loadings.
-It is also loaded in Big Horn Armory's Model 89 lever-action carbine and rifle, which are currently the only repeating long guns chambered in this cartridge.